PRECISION, EXPERTISE,

 Other fees may include attorney fees, probation fees, the cost of an ignition interlock device, police booking fees, compulsory insurance fees, and license reinstatement fees.
 You may be looking at spending $5000 or more, as these costs can vary widely.
 An experienced DWI attorney may be able to help keep the situation and costs under control for you.

 It is worth noting that prior DWI convictions can affect the fines, penalties, and other costs associated with a subsequent DWI.
-When you are charged with your first-offense DWI in Missouri, a skilled attorney can help you to understand the charges and the legal implications of your DWI.
+When you are charged with your first-offense DWI in Missouri, a skilled attorney can help you understand the charges and the legal implications of your DWI.

-flag
+Missouri-state flag

 Missouri First Offense DWI Jail Time